keyvank/tsp/5-trust.md

 | 0 | 1 | 0 |
 | 1 | 1 | 1 |

 You can see that the table is identical with a logical and gate.
-We can do or gates too, the last constraint needs to be:
+We can do OR gates too, the last constraint needs to be:

 $(1-a) \times (1-b)=(1-c)$

+You might think that you can’t do much by simply just multiplying and adding variables with each other, but the truth is, this particular way of representing programs is actually able to represent any program you can ever imagine.
+The fact that you can emulate logical gates is enough for concluding that the representation is able to emulate any kind of hardware!

 ### Migrating to bit representations